 17. Blue Nose Pitbulls are illegal in some places

 Due to their bad reputation, owning and breeding Pit Bulls is illegal in some countries.
-The prohibition is also in place to discourage breeding dogs solely for fighting.

 18. They need better healthcare